dhritiy/Lab4_458/README.md

 ### Tile 2: Thematic Map (Seattle Restaurant Satisfactory Rating)
 ![Tile 2](https://github.com/dhritiy/Lab4_458/blob/main/img/Tile2.PNG)

 ##### Caption: For Tile 2, I sourced my data from King County's geospatial database.
 I was looking specifically for restaurant data and found that King County had data on the locations of restaurants and also on whether they had a generic "Satisfactory" or "Unsatisfactory" rating.
 From here, I downloaded the shapefile and loaded into QGis.
 I filtered the dataset to only include restaurants in Seattle.
+As you can see in the image, some of the points are in Bellevue.
+This is because some of restaurants from the data source were mislabeled as "Seattle".
 Then I symbolized a satisfactory restaurant with a green point and an unsatisfactory restaurant with a red point.

 Data Source: https://gis-kingcounty.opendata.arcgis.com/datasets/restaurant-inspections-restaurant-inspections-point/data?orderBy=SCORE_INSPECTION&orderByAsc=false&selectedAttribute=RESULT_INSPECTION&where=CITY%20%3D%20%27Seattle%27